Q. How can I change the way my Savings Plan Account is invested?

 Typically, purchase and sale transactions received before 6:00 a.m.
 Central time on a particular business day are posted to your account that evening.

 Transaction requests received at 6:00 a.m.
 Central time or later on a particular business day will be posted to your account the following business day.
 The price received will be the price on the day of posting.
-The actual transaction in the market for the index funds will occur on the day following pricing.
+This means that transactions received at 6:00 a.m.
+Central time or later on the last business day of a calendar month are credited to your account on the first business day of the next calendar month and will be considered a purchase or sale for that next month.

 Transactions are executed only if the NYSE is open.
 However, pricing cannot be guaranteed in the event of unforeseeable circumstances beyond the reasonable control of the Trustee and/or its agents.